 How to manage your business cash flow more effectively

-Get on top of your cashflow by updating your forecast, renegotiating terms and investing in tech like a smart meter
+Get on top of your cashflow by updating your forecast, renegotiating terms, and taking advantage of new technology like smart meters

 But plugging the gap with finance isn’t the only, or even best, solution for cashflow issues.
 You should also be looking at preventative measures like effective cashflow management.